dataography/Hadoop-Platform/MapReduce_Examples/WordCount_Python/Run_Hadoop_MapReduce.md

     > hdfs dfs -getmerge /user/your_working_directory_to_hdfs_file_system/output_new_0/* wordcount_num0_output.txt

-11- For other configuration you can set number of reduce task to be n by adding this line to your run hadoop command "-numReduceTask n"
+11- For other configuration you can set number of reduce task to be n by adding "-numReduceTask n" line to your run hadoop command (8th step).